moltaire/minimal-mistakes/_posts/2017-06-24-hello-world-expected-utility.md

 </table>
 </div>

 This is a minimal representation of our task, and indeed we could imagine that this would be the data we obtain from our subject.
 What's missing, of course, is the subject's actual behavior: The button presses, or choices the subject made in each trial.
 For our purposes here, we will *simulate* these from our model: We will assume that our fake subject uses this model to make their choices.
+Lalala new version.

 $$EU(p, x, \alpha) = px^\alpha$$